This article was last updated in April 2021.

 - PNG-24 files are beautiful, but they’re much bigger than equivalent Jpegs.
 If you use PNG files (either on Facebook or your website) be aware that the load time will be longer.
 Make sure your potential clients aren’t getting annoyed by having to wait to view your photos.
 If you’re one of those folk who usually don’t bother resizing your photos down to web size before uploading, you’ll definitely need to change that habit if you switch to PNG format.

-- From what I can tell, if you upload a PNG file bigger than 1MB, Facebook will convert it to a Jpeg.
+- From what I can tell, if you upload a PNG file bigger than 1MB, Facebook will convert it to a Jpeg, and compress it aggressively in the process.
 So watch your file size when saving.
+If in doubt, re-download your photo after uploading, to see if it's still in PNG format.